getgrav/grav-learn/pages/17/07.cli-console/01.command-line-intro/doc.md

 * [MakeUseOf's Beginner's Guide to the Windows Command Line](http://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) - A well-written introduction to the command line for Windows.
 * [DOSPrompt.info](http://dosprompt.info/) - An entire site devoted to familiarizing users with the Command Prompt.

+> [!CAUTION]
-!!
-All of Grav's CLI commands rely on PHP, but this is not immediately available in Windows.
+> All of Grav's CLI commands rely on PHP, but this is not immediately available in Windows.
 You can find out whether it is installed by opening a console and typing `php -v` to check.
 If `'php' is not recognized as an internal or external command ...` returns, it is not.

 If you want to add PHP to your Windows system, you need to find your "Environment Variables", either by searching for it in the Start-Menu or going to Control Panel -> Advanced System Settings -> Click the "Environment Variables"-button.